-The high-pitched whining, which is the air output result, is also annoying.
+The high-pitched whining, the air output result, is also annoying.
 Prolonged exposure to this noise can lead to serious problems.
 Users may experience hearing loss and blood pressure, and cholesterol because of the additional stress noise causes on the body.
-If you do use loud machinery, employ ear plugs.
+If you do use loud machinery, employ earplugs.

-The great news is that there are now leaf blowers on the market that are much quieter than the traditional gas-powered ones.
+The great news is that leaf blowers are now on the market that is much quieter than the traditional gas-powered ones.
+Battery-powered leaf blowers operate at about 25% fewer decibels than gas-powered ones.
+However, it's an even bigger difference to our ears as it sounds about half as noisy.
 If you're searching for a leaf blower that doesn't make much noise, you should consider buying a low-noise leaf blower.

-Low noise leaf blowers are a necessary fall appliance.
+Low-noise leaf blowers are a necessary fall tool.
 Not only do they help with autumn clean-up, but they also compost the leaves you collect.
 Using a low-noise leaf blower, you can get the job done quickly and efficiently without too much noise.
-Consider the low noise models.
+Consider the low-noise models.
 You'll be glad you did!